Lodges in Devon with Hot Tubs: Luxury Cabin Holidays on the South West Coast

 These holiday lettings feature all the comforts of home plus modern amenities.
-Apart from hot tubs, you can expect to find fully fitted kitchens, en-suite bathrooms, master bedroom with king-size bed, state-of-the-art entertainment equipment, Wi-Fi, wheelchair access, and decking areas.
+Apart from private hot tubs, you can expect to find fully fitted kitchens, en-suite bathrooms, master bedroom with king-size bed, state-of-the-art entertainment equipment, Wi-Fi, wheelchair access, and decking areas.

-There is never a dull moment in Devon with a wide variety of activities, places to visit and stunning beaches to top up your tan.
+There is never a dull moment in Devonshire with a wide variety of activities, places to visit and stunning beaches to top up your tan.
 After spending the days exploring the sights, what better way to relax than sinking into the warm water of your own private hot tub.

-Luxury Lodges & Cottages across Devonshire
+Luxury Lodges & Cottages by the Sea

 Check out the best cottages with hot tubs and Devon log cabins; be it for a couple, family or group of friends, you are guaranteed to find "the one" and pack your suitcases because a hot tub break in Devon really does restore the soul!